dennisj001/openvmtil64/README.txt

 'cfrtil64s' is the static version which needs only libc to run independent of other linked libraries 'cfrtil64o3' is the -03 optimized version

+Type 'test' and then 'demo' (without the single quotes, of course) for some examples.
+"init.cft" is the startup initialization file.
+Follow what it does and you will be led to all the internals of the program.
+I use netbeans (cpp) for debugging.